transitland/transitland-datastore/README.md

 - by default, responses are paginated JSON
 - specify `.geojson` instead for GeoJSON on some endpoints.
 For example: `/api/v1/stops.geojson?bbox=-122.4183,37.7758,-122.4120,37.7858`

+## Running the Onestop "feed eater" pipeline

+This asynchronous background worker will import feeds specified in the [Onestop ID Registry](https://github.com/transitland/onestop-id-registry).

+To enqueue a worker from the command line:

+    bundle exec rake enqueue_feed_eater_worker

+To enqueue a worker from an endpoint:

+    POST /api/v1/webhooks/feed_eater

+Note that this endpoint requires [API authentication](#api-authentication).

+To check the status of background workers, you can view Sidekiq's dashboard at: `/worker_dashboard`.
+In production and staging environments, accessing the dashboard will require the user name and password specified in `/config/application.yml` or by environment variable.

+To run the background workers regularly on servers, set up crontab entries:

+    bundle exec whenever --update-crontab --set environment=production

+Note that the crontab schedule is set in [config/schedule.rb](config/schedule.rb).

 ## API Authentication

-Any API calls that involve writing to the database (creating/editing/applying changesets) require authentication.
-For now, API keys are specified in `config/application.yml`.
+Any API calls that involve writing to the database (creating/editing/applying changesets or running the "feed eater" data ingestion pipeline) require authentication.
+API keys are specified in `config/application.yml`.
 Keys can be any alphanumeric string, separated by commas.
 For example:

 ````yaml
 # config/application.yml